This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to make Magnolia Bakery’s Banana Pudding

-- Make the whipped cream: Put your bowl in the freezer for 5-10 minutes to chill.
+Make the whipped cream: Once the pudding is set, prepare the whipped cream.
+Put your bowl in the freezer for 5-10 minutes to chill.
 Now pour the heavy cream into the chilled bowl and use an electric or stand mixer to beat the cream on medium-high speed until soft peaks form.
-Slowly add the powered sugar and continue beating until stiff peaks form.
+Slowly add the powdered sugar and continue beating until stiff peaks form.
+Fold the whipped cream into the pudding mixture until combined,

 Cover with saran wrap and store in the fridge for up to 2-3 days.
 The bananas will oxidize (brown) the longer the pudding is stored, but they are still fine to eat.
 If the browning bothers you, you can try brushing the bananas with a bit of lemon juice to help slow down the oxidation process.
 This will affect the flavor somewhat so use sparingly.

 This Magnolia Bakery Banana Pudding recipe is the real deal!
-It’s light and fluffy mousse layered with sliced bananas and Nilla Wafers for a made from scratch banana pudding you’ll absolutely love.
+It’s a made from scratch banana pudding you’ll absolutely love.

 - 1 box (3.4oz) Instant vanilla pudding mix

 - In a medium-sized bowl, combine sweetened condensed milk and milk and beat on medium speed until the milks are well mixed.
-Add the instant pudding to the milks and beat until well combined.
+Add the instant pudding to the milk mixture and beat until well combined.
 Pudding must be refrigerated for 3-4 hours until completely firm.

-- Prepare the whipped cream: Place bowl in the freezer for 5-10 minutes to chill.
+- Once the pudding has set, prepare the whipped cream: Place the bowl in the freezer for 5-10 minutes to chill.
 Pour the heavy cream into the chilled bowl and use an electric or stand mixer to beat the heavy cream on medium-high speed until soft peaks form.
 Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
+Fold the whipped cream into the pudding mixture until combined,

 - Refrigerate at least 2 hours before serving.